-The remuneration packages of the Directors and key executives of the Group generally comprise two components.
+The remuneration packages of the Directors and key management personnel of the Group generally comprise two components.
 One component is fixed in the form of a base salary.
 The other component is variable consisting of AWS and performance bonus.
 The variable portion is largely dependent on the Group and individual performance, both in terms of financial and non-financial performance and creation of shareholder wealth.
-For FY2016, the RC reviewed the mix of fix and variable components and considered it appropriate for the Group and key executives.
+For FY2017, the RC reviewed the mix of fix and variable components and considered it appropriate for the Group and key management personnel.

-One of the employees, Mr Ong Eng Yaw whose all-in remuneration exceeded S\$50,000 is an immediate family member of Mr Ong Choo Eng, the Group Managing Director.
-Another employee, Mr Ong Eng Loke whose all-in remuneration exceeded S\$50,000 is an immediate family member of Mr Ong Mui Eng, an Executive Director of the Company.
-Due to the sensitivity and confidentiality attached to remuneration pertaining to these employees, the disclosures are not made in incremental bands of S\$50,000.
-Save as disclosed, none of the employees of the Company and its subsidiaries is an immediate family of any Director or the Group Managing Director, and whose remuneration exceeded S\$50,000 in the year 2016.
+One of the employee, Mr Ong Eng Yaw whose all-in remuneration exceeded \$\$50,000 is an immediate family member of Mr Ong Choo Eng, the Group Managing Director.
+Another employee, Mr Ong Eng Loke whose all-in remuneration exceeded \$\$50,000 is an immediate family member of Mr Ong Mui Eng, an Executive Director of the Company.
+Due to the sensitivity and confidentiality attached to remuneration pertaining to these employees, the disclosures are not made in incremental bands of \$\$50,000.
+Save as disclosed, none of the employees of the Company and its subsidiaries was an immediate family of any Director or the Group Managing Director, and whose remuneration exceeded \$\$50,000 during the year.

-Given the highly competitive industry conditions and the sensitivity and confidentiality of remuneration matters, the Company believes that the disclosure of the details of the remuneration of the Executive Directors, Non-Executive Directors and key executives (including the aggregate total remuneration paid to the key executives) as recommended by the Code, would be disadvantageous to the Group's interests.
-The Company has, however, disclosed the aggregate remuneration of the Executive Directors, Non-Executive Directors and key executives (in an unnamed basis) in bands.
+Given the highly competitive industry conditions and the sensitivity and confidentiality of remuneration matters, the Company believes that the disclosure of the details of the remuneration of the Executive Directors, Non-Executive Directors and key management personnel (including the aggregate total remuneration paid to the key executives) as recommended by the Code, would be disadvantageous to the Group's interests.
+The Company has, however, disclosed the aggregate remuneration of the Executive Directors, Non-Executive Directors and key management personnel (on an unnamed basis) in bands.